SpinaCMS/Spina/README.md

 Then start `rails s` and access Spina at `/admin`.

+## Upgrading from 0.12 to 1.0.0.alpha

+Going from 0.12 to 1.0 will introduce a couple of changes.
+Globalize is replaced by Mobility and later down the road CarrierWave will be replaced by Rails' ActiveStorage.

+Switching to Mobility is fairly straightfoward.
+- Run `rails g spina:install` to add the `mobility.rb` initializer.
+- Replace instances of `Globalize` with `Mobility` in your own code

 ## Upgrading from 0.11 to 0.12

 Just run the new migrations.